Devise or refine your picture book manuscripts with this handy toolkit

 Short, focused video and audio lessons to guide you through key concepts

-A discount code for manuscript assessment, if you decide to seek professional feedback
+A discount code for a manuscript assessment, if you decide to seek professional feedback

 This resource is ideal for: